turbot/guardrails-samples/api_examples/graphql/clients/python/get-specific-resource-last-notification/README.md

 From there the script will return the last notification for the found resource if it exists.

 In this example, the script is configured to return the last notification only.
-For more information on how to (limit results)[https://turbot.com/v5/docs/reference/filter#limiting-results].
+For more information on how to [limit results](https://turbot.com/v5/docs/reference/filter#limiting-results).

 In this example, the script will sort the notifications displaying most recent first.
-For more information on how to use (sorting)[https://turbot.com/v5/docs/reference/filter#sorting].
+For more information on how to use [sorting](https://turbot.com/v5/docs/reference/filter#sorting).

 ## Prerequisites